 If the alarm should tell the user where the problem is, include visual signals.

 Localization using the auditory system is limited.
-Human hearing is great at interpreting locations of sounds on the horizontal axis (either side of our bodies), but is not when it comes to the vertical axis or front-to-back.
+Human hearing is great at interpreting locations of sounds on the horizontal axis (either side of our bodies) but is not when it comes to the vertical axis or front-to-back.
 Check out this video found on a favorite YouTube channel called Smarter Every Day— while its core subject matter isn’t necessarily human factors directly, it showcases our hearing abilities in an interesting way.

 In order to accommodate for this, it can be useful to include some kind of visual stimulus in addition to an auditory one.
 It is an effective combination: the auditory alarm would, as was mentioned previously, do a better job of getting the user’s attention.
-Meanwhile, visual stimuli would indicate where problem is located.
-Some kind of a flashing light or other conspicuous signal could be extremely useful in searching for targets that need user attention.
+Meanwhile, visual stimuli would indicate where the problem is located.
+Some kind of a flashing light or another conspicuous signal could be extremely useful in searching for targets that need user attention.

 To guarantee detection, make auditory alarms loud and variable.

 The alarm should be set at least 15dB above the environmental noise level.
 It is also a good idea to have various frequencies represented in the tone itself.
-Alarm sounds should be as different as possible from not only one another, but from environmental sounds as well.
+Alarm sounds should be as different as possible from not only one another but from environmental sounds as well.